cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 .. admonition:: Scenario

-   Your site has two mirrored clusters with seperate PBS queues and file systems.
+   Your site has two mirrored clusters with separate PBS queues and file systems.
 Users don't mind which cluster is used and just want to set ``flow.cylc[runtime][mytask]platform = supercomputer``: